zuypt/mnist_from_scratch/README.md

 ~~~
 - Becareful with the sign of `gradient`
 - Fucking `sigmoid` function returns 1 from `30` or something making `activations` in the 1st hidden layer becomes all 1
+- My model finally converges
-- Fuck fuck fuck how to initialize `weights` and `biases` is so important
+- It turns out how we initialize normalizing `input`, intializing `weights` and `biases` and choosing `activation function` is really important.
+- The `sigmoid` function resolution is really shitty `sigmoid(40)` is already 1
+- It's really important to get the math right in `back_propagation_neuron` right in order for your model to converge.
+- Try to invent something with your basic intuition wouldn't work